-The VHA Notice of Privacy Practice (NOPP) is a document which explains the collection and use of protected information to individuals applying for VHA benefits.
-The NOPP is given out when the Veteran enrolls in care at VA or when updates are made to the NOPP copies are mailed to all VHA beneficiaries.
-Employees and contractors are required to review, sign, and abide by the National Rules of Behavior on an annual basis.
+The Notice of Privacy Practice (NOPP) is a document which explains the collection and use of protected information to individuals applying for VHA benefits.
+The NOPP is given out when the Veteran enrolls or when updates are made to the NOPP copies are mailed to all VHA beneficiaries.
+Employees and contractors are required to review, sign and abide by the National Rules of Behavior on an annual basis.